gauthamnair/pants-graph-view/README.md

 ## Usage

-You can try it out in the example-python repo:
+You can try it out from a clone of [example-python](https://github.com/pantsbuild/example-python):
 ```text
 example-python $ pants --engine-visualize-to=dist/ test ::
 ...